Activity-based working: is ABW the future of the modern office?

 Square footage does not need to be a limiting factor!
 Collaboration can be done in board rooms, lunch tables anywhere.
 And if you introduce desk booking, everyone will know which spaces are being utilized at specific times.
 This allows employees to easily plan for collaboration or specific activities.

 Tools that can help

-- Use Move Manager to create a new floor plan
+- Move Manager to create a new floor plan

-- Use Desk Booking to implement a desk booking program that works for you and your team, and track desk usage to ensure your space reflects the needs of your team
+- Desk Booking to implement a desk booking or hot desking program that works for you and your team, and track desk usage to ensure your space reflects the needs of your team

-- Use Shift Work to provide more space for employees
+- Shift Work to provide more space for employees

 Activity-based working is the future of the modern office.
 It’s easy to understand why: happier, healthier employees are more productive employees, increasing employee satisfaction.
-A flexible environment is the future of work and the benefits of activity-based working ideally complement this new concept of hybrid.
+A flexible environment is the future of work.
+The benefits of activity-based working ideally complement this new concept of hybrid.
 With a bit of planning right now, your employees could be returning to a responsive, adaptive, modern office environment, and a workplace strategy that benefits the way they work.

 Are you thinking of making the shift, or has your company already started?
 Leave a comment below or send us a tweet.